 Not enough foreplay before sex

 No matter what the cause, vaginal dryness can be extremely uncomfortable.
 It can lead to itching, burning, and painful intercourse.
 It may seem like a minor irritation.
 But the lack of vaginal moisture can have a huge impact on your sex life.
-Fortunately, several treatments are available to relieve vaginal dryness remedies.
+Fortunately, several treatments and remedies are available to relieve vaginal dryness.

 The most common treatment for vaginal dryness remedies due to low estrogen levels is topical estrogen therapy.
 This may come in the form of a cream (Estrace or Premarin), a ring insert (Estring), or a tablet (Vagifem).
 These replace some of the hormone your body is no longer making.
 That helps relieve vaginal symptoms, but it doesn't put as much estrogen in your bloodstream as the hormone therapy you take in pills.